 If you want to make your own crab cakes and need a recipe, we recommend the original Old Bay® recipe (makes 4 sandwich size crab cakes or 8-10 slider/appetizer size).
 It’s pretty easy, and really does taste as good as many of the finer restaurants.
+The following recipe is based on the original Old Bay Crab Cake recipe, but slightly more flavorful.
 The key to success here is buying crab that has at least some big pieces and being careful not to break up those pieces any more than absolutely needed as you mix the ingredients.
 The recipe takes care of the rest.
-See the recipe at OLD BAY CRAB CAKES.

 Both the Old Bay® recipe and the frozen crab cakes provide directions for baking and sautéing.
 We have found that sautéing works best for both, BUT, the cakes stay together best if they are cold or frozen when they go into a pan with sizzling oil and are cooked on medium heat (about 350°).
 Four ounce crab cakes (flat, not round) should be done in 4-5 minutes (2-3 on the first side and 2 when turned over).
 Wait to turn them until they release themselves from the oil; they’re ready then and won’t stick or come apart.
 If you’re going to bake your crab cakes, be sure to brush the top sides with oil, butter or a bit of mayonnaise before putting them in the oven; it will help with browning on the tops.